IaroslavaFinta/ColorPicker/README.md

-# 🎨 Color Picker
+Color Picker

-Follow the instructions in the workshop to finish the assignment!
+A task is to build a simple color picker.